 Of course if you don’t have WiFi coverage wherever you are, Republic has you covered there as well because they provide cellular calls and data over the

 Sprint (update!)
-T-Mobile wireless network.
+T-Mobile wireless network, which provides the fastest download speeds of any network according to a recent study.
 Cell phone towers cost a lot of money to build and maintain which means the data they provide is expensive and providers pass that cost along to you.
 Republic Wireless is able to slash the costs that most cellular providers are forced to pay and they pass the savings along to you!

 So with that said, let’s get in to a more detailed Republic Wireless review…